BA (Hons) Music Business

 During your degree, you will develop solid business, marketing and management skills, allowing you to pursue many careers in this rapidly evolving industry.
 Key business modules will look at music publishing, the global music industry and the consumption of popular music.
 Key marketing modules will cover digital marketing, social media marketing and public relations.

 Management skills will be addressed by modules covering classic management theory, how to develop as a music entrepreneur and how to manage creative talent.
 You'll also spend time focusing on legal issues such as intellectual property and music industry contracts.
 You will also be encouraged to develop other key skills such as communication and negotiation to allow you to demonstrate a portfolio of relevant skills to equip you to successfully enter the music business.
+Opportunity modules are a key part of the BNU curriculum.
+You’ll choose modules in both your first and second year from a broad selection in areas such as sustainability, entrepreneurship, creativity, digital skills, personal growth, civic engagement, health & wellbeing and employment.
+Opportunity modules are designed to enable you to develop outside the traditional boundaries of your discipline and help you to further stand out from the crowd to future employers.

 If you’re looking for a way into the music and entertainment industry, Music Business here at BNU is the way to go.
 All your teachers have the best ‘on-hands’ knowledge, giving you an advantage with all the recent changes within the industry, as well as contacts to some of the most well-known industry professionals.
 Here at BNU not only do they focus you on your degree, but they get you ready for the next steps once you have graduated.Rachael Andrews